MigueRomeroTS/AnonUpload/README.md

 # AnonUpload

-An Java prrogram to upload files in AnonFiles instead of the API
+An Java program to upload files in AnonFiles instead of the API